 But here we are now, adults-in-the-making, scientists at heart, with ALL THE POWER to decide what goes into our bodies.

-While I give you the low down of what the world thinks is the only source of calcium ever known to man and beast.
-MILK : the stuff in the cup of every happy child on TV that enables them to play outside without breaking their bones.
+What follow is my lowdown on what the world thinks is the only source of calcium ever known to man and beast.
+MILK : the stuff in the plastic cup of every white-toothed child on TV that plays outside without ever breaking a bone.
 Right?

 Amy Lanou, PH.D., the senior nutrition scientist for the Physicians Committee for Responsible Medicine in Washington D.C, and author of Building Bone Vitality (McGraw-Hill; 2009) says:

 “The countries with the highest rates of osteoporosis are the ones where people drink the most milk and have the most calcium in their diets.
 The connection between calcium consumption and bone health is actually very weak, and the connection between dairy consumption and bone health is almost nonexistent.”